denten-books/plain-text/1-chapter.md

 foundations of psychology and mathematics from the late 1930s, and finally in *Philosophical Investigations*, (written between 1945 and 1949).
-To give you a sense of the timeline: Alan Turing's entered King's College in 1931 [@hodges_alan_2007, 78], his paper on computable numbers appeared in print in 1936.
+To give you a sense of the timeline: Alan Turing's entered King's College in 1931 [@hodges_alan_2007, 78] and his paper on computable numbers appeared in print in 1936.
 It is likely that the two philosophers met at the Moral Science Club, where by the 1930s Wittgenstein "monopolized the discussion," even in the presence of prominent philosophers like George Edward Moore [@duncan-jones_g._1958, 25].

-historical reconstruction of that conversation, across both writers' notes and publications, will help us perceive the extent to which Turing's machines were conceived as a type of intelligent reading and writing simulators.[^ln1-notes]

-[^ln1-notes]: As always, working with Wittgenstein is complicated by the inherently ad-hoc nature of his published work.
-Much of it comes to us in the form of disjointed second-hand notes and dictations.
-As if to anticipate this difficulty, in a letter to Bertrand Russell accompanying the manuscript of *The Blue and Brown Books*, a collection of notes that form the basis for his *Philosophical Investigations*, Wittgenstein writes: "I think it's very difficult to understand [these notes], as so many points are just hinted at.
-They are meant only for the people who heard the lectures" [@wittgenstein_blue_1965, vii].
+Turing attended Wittgenstein's lectures on the foundations of mathematics in 1939.

+Andrew Hodges, the Oxford mathematician and Turing's biographer, attributes Turing's engagement with the mechanical basis of mathematical proof to the tutelage of Cambridge mathematicians Max Newman and G.H.
+Hardy.
+Hodges writes that in the summer of 1935, Turing "dreamed of machines."
+The idea of bridging mathematics to the physical world by a mechanical process "revolved in Alan's mind" [@hodges_alan_1983].
+That may have been.
+However, reading Turing in the context of Wittgenstein's notes and lectures suggests a parallel, if not an alternative intellectual lineage.

+As we shall see, there is a remarkable consistency between the multitude of Wittgenstein's "broken" reading machines and Turing's universal symbolic manipulator.
+The parallel is even more striking when one considers Turing's later work on the "imitation game" as a litmus test for artificial intelligence, echoing Wittgenstein's interest in functional language games.
+The mathematical formulae in Turing's papers should not obscure the writer's preoccupation with hermeneutics more generally.
+For example, literature on Turing's intelligence test usually ignores the long discursive passages analyzing poetry in the original paper.

+If we take Turing machines to stand in as a kind of a universal symbol for computation itself, capable of transforming the practice of arts and letters in almost every field of aesthetic and intellectual activity, it becomes paramount to view them outside of the narrow confines of mathematical theory.
+Understanding Turing machines within the history of symbolic interpretation more broadly, brings computing closer to the light of cultural criticism.
+The bulk of this chapter is therefore concerned with drawing the intertextual connections between Turing's early work on computation and Wittgenstein's "middle period," between his *Tractatus* and *Philosophical Investigations*.
+The two thinkers occupy the same vibrant intellectual milieu in Cambridge for the best part of the decade.
+Their work during this period shows a significant thematic overlap, which although aknowledged, recieves scant attention in the critical literature.[^ln1-cope]

+[^ln1-cope]: See for example @copeland_what_2000 and @wagner_wittgenstein_2005.

-The *Blue and Brown Notebooks* comprise "some notes to my pupils, so that they may have something to carry home with them, in their hands if not their brains" [@wittgenstein_blue_1965, vii].
-"The Blue Book" begins with a question of
-interpretation: "What is a meaning of a word?"
+Wittgenstein wrote that his *Blue and Brown Notebooks* comprise "some notes to my pupils, so that they may have something to carry home with them, in their hands if not their brains" [@wittgenstein_blue_1965, vii].[^ln1-notes] "The Blue Book" begins with a question of interpretation: "What is a meaning of a word?"
 From the start, Wittgenstein cautions his students against choosing the easy answer, which holds that meaning resides in the head.
 Wittgenstein writes:

 > It is misleading then to talk of thinking as of a "mental activity".
 We may
 > say that thinking is essentially the activity of operating with signs.
 This